TheSlabby/Slab-Client/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

-##
-this is my first mod so I don't really know what I'm doing